 After qualifying from Edinburgh University, Pam has been a GP in Swansea for more than 35 years and throughout that time she has been passionate about using nutrition and lifestyle coaching in diabetes, obesity and cardiovascular disease prevention and treatment.
 Building on her MSc in Nutritional Medicine she has trained in Lifestyle Medicine and along with colleagues, teaches this new specialty to medical students and GPs and facilitates programmes locally.
 Along with highly skilled members of her primary care teams she has delivered hands-on diabetes care throughout her career.

 Pam presents at educational meetings and writes about diabetes, obesity and nutrition for primary care teams and the public.
-She is Joint Editor-in-Chief of Diabetes and Primary Care journal with Jane Diggle, and jointly edits Diabetes Distilled with Kevin Fernando.
+She jointly edits Diabetes Distilled with Kevin Fernando.
 Pam enjoys teaching and has been involved in developing and teaching diabetes, obesity and rheumatology programmes for UK and international healthcare professionals.
-Currently she teaches on the University of Warwick/iHeed Diabetes Diploma courses in the UK, Ireland, the Middle East and globally.
+Currently, she teaches on the University of Warwick/iHeed Diabetes Diploma courses in the UK, Ireland, the Middle East and globally.
 These incorporate blended learning – online discussion fora, Zoom tutorials and, prior to COVID, face-to-face international workshops.

 When she is not working, Pam spends her time playing golf and growing vegetables and fruit on her allotment.

 GP, GP Appraiser and GPSI Cardiology, Carmel Medical Practice, County Durham

 Professor Ahmet Fuat has been a GP in Darlington, Co.Durham for 33 years.